Shell Scripting Practical - Functions, Arrays, and File Operation Techniques

 if [ -z "$dir_path" ]; then

-echo "Error: Directory path not specified" >&2
+echo "Error: no directory path specified" >&2

 return 1